nicholaswmin/automap/README.md

 This is a dead-simple, highly efficient and inherently atomic operation.

-If you don't expect to have big lists in your object graphs, you should just use this method instead;
+There's zero point in talking about time complexities, atomicities or concurrency yada yadas if you can easily get away with this.
+In this case you're absolutely set and you should stop reading this.
-you don't need this package at all.
+You simply don't need this package.

+In some cases this is even more performant than using Redis JSON directly, a [good benchmark of which can be found here][benchmark].

-The small caveat is that you cannot fetch individual list items directly from Redis since you always need to fetch and parse the entire graph, which for most use-cases is entirely ok.
+The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph, but for (probably most?) use-cases that's just entirely ok.

 ### Why not Redis JSON